Russell Bowers: Refusal to overturn the 2020 presidential election in Arizona

 For his efforts in resisting the attempts to overturn the 2020 election results, Bowers was awarded the John F. Kennedy Profile in Courage Award.
 He was one of five honorees to receive the award in 2022.
 Nevertheless, on July 19, 2022, the Arizona Republican Party censured Bowers for his resistance.

+Also in response to his resistance, in January 2021, a convoy of Trump supporters rolled up in front of his property, with megaphones and a giant sign accusing him of pedophilia.
+At the end of December, 2023, Bowers was swatted, with the police getting a false alarm having accused the owner of the premises of having killed his wife.
+He also received threatening phone calls and e-mails.

 In 2022, Bowers ran for the State Senate, as he was being termed out from the State House.
 He lost the Republican primary for the State Senate by a nearly 2-to-1 margin, with the loss being attributed to his resistance to overturning the 2020 presidential election.
 In spite of the loss, Bowers said he had no regrets about his resistance and "would [have done] it again in a heartbeat".

 Personal life

 Bowers is married to Donetta Russell, with whom he has had seven children.
 Bowers is a painter and rancher.
 His property was deeply affected by a 2021 fire that ravaged his farm, and burnt his painting studio where much of his work, as well as a significant portion of his legislative papers, was stored.

-In January 2021, Bowers announced the death of his daughter, Kacey Rae Bowers at 42, who had been fighting hepatic cancer for a "long period of time."
+In late January 2021, Bowers announced the death of his daughter, Kacey Rae Bowers at 42, who had been fighting hepatic cancer for a "long period of time."
 Her last weeks were troubled by the presence of Trump supporters, one armed, demonstrating noisily outside Bowers' home.